scottleedavis/cozyish/README.md

 ```

 ### Concept
-A crawler image searches a provided site url for all png & jpg images, and index's them against the api.
+A crawler searches a provided site url for all png & jpg images, and index's them against the api.
 The index payload is
 ```json
 {
     "image": "http://example.com/some/image/path.jpg",
     "tags": ["optional", "tags"]
 }
 ```
+The images are then cached, stored, transformed and classified.

 ### API
 * `:8000/api/index  `     - indexes given the above payload, returns the payload + a generated id field.